 The user interface of ROAM v2 remained the same as on v1.
 So, the only change is the more raised buttons.

-I had ROAM v1 for some time already, so the buttons became harder to press.
+I already had ROAM v1 for some time, so the buttons became harder to press.
 This issue should be addressed with the new version.

-For me, one of the biggest disappointments of ROAM v2 is the same battery life.
+One of the biggest disappointments of ROAM v2 for me is the same battery life.

 You see, Garmin Edge computers, especially the Edge 1040 line, has looong battery life exceeding 25 hours.

 The claimed 17-hour battery life is sub-average.
-See the following picture for better context:
+See the following chart for better context:

 Based on my experience with ELEMNT bike computers, I believe they will last as promised (unlike the head units of other manufacturers).